 It wasn’t long after Tyvek hit the market that people realized that there was a great need to be able to print on the material.
-Uses like maps and charts, outdoor signs, runners’ bibs for races, book covers, and protective covering over metals and marbles demanded to be printed on.
+Uses like maps and charts, outdoor signs and banners, runners’ bibs for races, book covers, and protective covering over metals and marbles demanded to be printed on.
 It turns out that a variety of printing methods work just fine with this incredible plastic.

 Inkjet: Tyvek sheets sized for the consumer market (8.5 x 11 inches) have shown themselves to be increasingly popular, since they can be used with most desktop inkjet printers.
 For best results, printing should be confined to the bright white matte side.

 Laser: For most of its product life cycle, the assumption has been that you can’t use Tyvek with a laser printer.
 The problem is laser printers run at a very high temperature.
 As a thermoplastic, a hot enough temperature will return it to a semi-liquid state, unsuitable for printing.
 That being said, some high-end printers that operate by the cooler process of flash-fusion work fine.

 The Medical Industry and Flexographic Printing: Due to the unique standards of medical packaging, which allows for no antistatic coating or corona treatment, flexography is the recommended choice.
 Flexographic printing is a rotary system that uses rubber or plastic plates to apply ink to the surface of a material.
 It is the only proven way to precisely reproduce the fine print and instructions required of medical equipment and pharmaceuticals without destroying the Tyvek itself.

 The other half of the Tyvek printing equation is, of course, the ink.
 Not just any will do.
 Through trial and error, it has been established that water-based inks provide the best quality while adhering to the myriad of environmental and safety guidelines.